usnistgov/ARIAC/docs/competition/challenges.rst

 There are 8 possible :term:`agility challenges<Agility Challenge>` in ARIAC 2023.
 A description of each challenge is provided below.
-Besides the ``Human Operator`` challenge, all other challenges can occur multiple times in a trial.
+Besides the :ref:`target to human operator` challenge, all other challenges can occur multiple times in a trial.

 .. note::
   A trial may have only some challenges, may not have any challenge at all, or may have all the challenges.

+.. _target to faulty part:

 Faulty Parts
 ================